SciML/ModelingToolkit.jl/docs/src/tutorials/acausal_components.md

 This system could be solved directly as a DAE using [one of the DAE solvers from DifferentialEquations.jl](https://diffeq.sciml.ai/stable/solvers/dae_solve/).
 However, let's take a second to symbolically simplify the system before doing the solve.
-The function `structural_simplify` looks for all of the equalities and eliminates unnecessary variables to build the leanest numerical representation of the system.
+Although we can use ODE solvers that handles mass matrices to solve the above system directly, we want to run the `structural_simplify` function first, as it eliminates many unnecessary variables to build the leanest numerical representation of the system.
 Let's see what it does here:

 ```julia
 sys = structural_simplify(rc_model)